-Welcome to Old Photo Specialists (since 1971)!
+Old Photo Specialists

 Our Goal – To integrate genealogy and interior design with archival quality visual images on display that do not fade and are water resistant.
-All work completed by us in done in our studio!
+All photo restoration work completed by us in done in our studio!
 We do not outsource anything from start to finish, ensuring to all of our customers the highest quality product possible.

 Our staff includes:

-William Heroy – Photo restoration, studio photography
+William Heroy – Photo Restoration, Studio Photography

-Anna Heroy – Office manager, accounting, newsletter
+Anna Heroy – Office Manager, Accounting, Newsletter

 - The older the photo is, the better it is made.
 Technology, in this industry, for the last 60+ years, industry has focused on more profit for manufactures, not better material quality for consumers.
 The introduction of giclee’ (or pigment printing) in the mid 2000s has been revolutionary for serious genealogists.
 There is finally a product that allows both maximum image quality and archival resistance to both water and sunlight.
-Combined with lacquer finishing, prints can be displayed without glass without fear of environmental destruction or glare.
+Combined with lacquer finishing, prints can be displayed without glass and without fear of environmental destruction or glare.

 - There is so much more we can say about the restoration and re-printing process, but suffice to say that without an understanding on how things are made (which is the state most of us are in), how do you know what will last?
 We have worked with old photos since the late 1960’s and have worked with a great number of photos over many years and can finally say that under the right circumstances, the preservation and enhancement of all photos has never been better.

-Video by Tony Wu, intern April-May 2017
+Video by Tony Wu, OPS intern from April-May 2017

-Bill and Anna,
+Hi Bill and Anna!